hedzr/vscode-ext-go-main-runner/README.md

 This is why we build this extension.

-The first thing is we adds two links on top of `func main()`. clicking them to run/debug without leaving editor and type command in terminal window.
+The first thing is we added two links on top of `func main()`.
+Clicking them to run/debug without leaving editor and type command in terminal window.

 ![image-20240411221538829](https://cdn.jsdelivr.net/gh/hzimg/blog-pics@master/uPic/image-20240411221538829.png)